 Countries are divided into two major categories by the United Nations, which are developed countries and developing countries.
-The classification of countries as a Developed and Developing country is based on the economic status like GDP, GNP, per capita income, industrialization, standard of living, etc. Developed Countries is a country which provides free, healthy and secured atmosphere to live but the countries which lack the same is known as Developing Countries.
+The classification of countries is based on the economic status such as GDP, GNP, per capita income, industrialization, the standard of living, etc. Developed Countries refers to the soverign state, whose economy has highly progressed and possesses great technological infrastructure, as compared to other nations.

-After a thorough research on the two, we have compiled a the difference between Developed Countries and Developing Countries considering various parameters, in tabular form.
+After a thorough research on the two, we have compiled the difference between developed countries and developing countries considering various parameters, in tabular form.

 Content: Developed Countries Vs Developing Countries